PedroMarques27/MedicineManagement/README.md

 * **Tools** :
 * `xUnit`: For unit testing.
 * `Moq`: For mocking dependencies (e.g., repositories) to isolate test cases.
-* **Tests** : 95 tests where implemented to ensure the maximum code coverage (94.7%).
-The tests are split into two folders: Process and Database, regarding the classes being tested.
-Microsoft.EntityFrameworkCore.InMemory package was used to correctly mock interactions between the system and the database.
+* **Tests** : 97 tests where implemented to ensure the maximum code coverage (94.7%).
+The tests are split into two folders: Process and Database, regarding the classes being tested. `Microsoft.EntityFrameworkCore.InMemory` package was used to correctly mock interactions between the system and the database.

 ## Technologies Used